explyt/spring-plugin/Installation Guide.md

 ![](/images/installation-guide-4.png)

-- Type "Esprito" in search and find our plugin
+- Type "Esprito" in search and find our plugin "Esprito Spring Tools"
 - Click "Install"

 ## 5. Restart Your IDE